Last revision: May 3, 2013

 Don't let students try to let you use a spiral notebook (you can't put handouts in it - I have a three-hole punch nearby), a notebook which is too small, or one which is more like a folder and won't sit on the stand.
 They try all of that.
 Also, don't let them put anything else in the notebook: only music lesson stuff.

 I email the student a one page document of large type manuscript paper.
 And I ask that they make 10 copies for their notebook.
-That way, I can use it to demonstrate where the notes are located, scale patterns, chord structure, etc. I also start scales very early on, one and even two octave:
+That way, I can use it to demonstrate where the notes are located, scale patterns, chord structure, etc. See: Large size Manuscript paper

 Initial notebook entries/techniques:

-- how to hold the bow (1-2-3): (1) thumb is placed, under frog for little ones, crooked near grip for adults and older children (thumb and 2nd finger make "doggie" circle); (2) first three fingers are dropped across stick, tilted slightly toward the tip, with space between 1st and 2nd finger (importance of 2nd joint of 1st finger for the purposes of controlling articulations is later examinedoften); (3) pinky finger is curved on inside of bow (add Pinky Pad)
+how to hold the bow (1-2-3): (1) thumb is placed, under frog for little ones, crooked near grip for adults and older children (thumb and 2nd finger make "doggie" circle); (2) first three fingers are dropped across stick, tilted slightly toward the tip, with space between 1st and 2nd finger (importance of 2nd joint of 1st finger for the purposes of controlling articulations is later examinedoften); (3) pinky finger is curved on inside of bow.

 Galamian and his students refer to the "pump handle," consisting of the seven levels of the right arm.
 Each of the four strings has a level and there are three combination levels, double stops with G/D, D/A and A/E.